 Check out these ten top tips for thriving while on a PGCE written by former BCU Secondary Drama PGCE student Natalie Rose.

 I can now officially say that I am no longer a PGCE student, but a qualified Drama Teacher, which is slightly overwhelming but incredibly rewarding – and my god what a journey it has been!

-Over the last few weeks, I’ve been speaking to people who are nervously waiting to start their PGCE in September.
-And you know what?
+If you are nervous about applying and then starting a PGCE, please don't worry.
 Nerves are okay – it means you care, but rest assured your PGCE year is completely do-able and a great experience.
-And as someone who has survived, I wanted to share my Top Tips.
+And as someone who has survived - and thrived - I wanted to share my top tips.

 1. Build relationships with your fellow PGCE-ers

 This is so important and something that you should try and do ASAP (I know it may seem a little daunting at first).
 When you arrive on your first day you are very probably (if you’re anything like me) going to be slightly apprehensive, but so are the other members of the cohort.
 You all have a common goal and you will all go through the roller coaster of a journey together.
 You will share stresses, anxieties, hopes and achievements; and you will become each others best resources – not to mention becoming lifelong friends.

 As well as having support from friends on your course, during your PGCE you should be receiving support from university tutors and school placement mentors too.
 They are there for you!
 If you’re struggling, need extra guidance, or you can’t quite work out how best to meet the needs of particular pupils, ask for help – you’re only human!

 3. Let assignments and evidence be your friend